tbreuss/mithril-by-examples/examples/manage-state-using-factory-functions.md

 layout: layouts/example.html
 ---

-In Mithril you are free to structure your state data however you'd like, and Mithril takes care of the rest.
+In Mithril.js you are free to structure your state data however you'd like, and Mithril.js takes care of the rest.
 Credits for porsager and foxdonut.

 ## JavaScript